smart-on-fhir/cumulus-library/docs/workflows/valueset.md

 table_prefix = ""

-# keyword_file allows you to build a valuset from a group of related substrings.
+# keyword_file allows you to build a valueset from a group of related substrings.
 # It is expected to have one search term per line.
 Its path will be followed relative
 # to the location of this file.